5 Money Excuses That Keep You Poor

 This problem isn’t limited to low-income people; sometimes, because of lifestyle inflation, even when you make more and more money, you still find that at the end of the month, your money has disappeared towards frivolous expenses.

-Solution: Break out of the paycheck to paycheck cycle by getting ahead on your finances and building a one-month buffer to pay your bills.
-If lifestyle inflation is a problem you face, fight it with our tips on how to beat increased spending.
+Solution: Break out of the paycheck to paycheck cycle by getting ahead on your finances and try building a one-month buffer to pay your bills.

 5. Who needs health insurance anyway?

 Not protecting your health means not protecting your financial security either.
-A single visit for a checkup can cost P500 or more, depending on the hospital.
+A single visit for a checkup can cost ₱500 or more, depending on the hospital.
 Basic medical procedures run into the tens of thousands of pesos.
-And for more serious conditions which require confinement, those could cost P100,000 per day.
+And for more serious conditions which require confinement, those could cost ₱100,000 per day.
 When you don’t have health insurance, you shoulder all those costs yourself.

 Health insurance plans can cover emergency care, preventive consultations, and a whole host of other health-related expenditures.
 You’ll even get free annual checkups just to make sure your body is in tip-top condition.